 - ½ red onion diced

 - 1 pie crust

-- Cut bacon into 1/2 inch pieces and pan fry on low.
-Once crisp, remove bacon from pan on to a paper towel lined plate while reserving bacon grease for later.
+- Cut bacon into ½ inch pieces and pan fry on low.
+Once crisp, remove bacon from the pan on to a paper towel-lined plate while reserving bacon grease for later.

 - Scramble eggs and mix milk, Tabasco and salt, milk, and cheese together.

-- Roll out pie crust into a pie pan.
+- Roll out the pie crust into a pie pan.
 Poke bottom a few times with a fork.
-Pour egg mixture into pie shell.
+Pour egg mixture into the pie shell.